 IRA-to-HSA transfers are literally a once-in-a-lifetime opportunity, but that doesn't mean they're the right move for everyone.
-If you're interested, our firm can help you explore the concept in the context of your distinctive tax and financial circumstances.
+If you're interested, our firm can help you explore taking this step in the context of your tax and financial circumstances.